vpenso/scripts/docs/linux/ssh.md

 * The system will ask you to accept the remote computer into the list of known hosts
 * Make sure fingerprint is trustworthy before accepting
 * Type in your password before you can login
-* Use `exit` to logout from the remote computer and end the ssh session
+* Use `exit` to logout from the remote computer and end the SSH session

 ## Public-Key Authentication